icebreakerone/open-energy-technical-docs/main/_sources/ops_guidelines/common_policies.rst.txt

 A data licence is a legal instrument setting out what a |DC| can do with a particular artefact (e.g. dataset).
 This grants certain ‘capabilities’ to the |DC|, comprising a clear expression of things they can do with the artefact.
-For example, the CC BY 4.0 Creative Commons licence is highly permissive, granting capabilities such as: reuse of the licensed artefact for any purpose, redistribution of the artefact, and sharing derivatives of the artefact
+For example, the CC-BY 4.0 Creative Commons licence is highly permissive, granting capabilities such as: reuse of the licensed artefact for any purpose, redistribution of the artefact, and sharing derivatives of the artefact
 - so long as the author is credited with the original.
-By contrast, the CC BY-ND 4.0 Creative Commons licence grants the capability to reuse the licensed artefact for any purpose, however it does not grant the capability to redistribute derivatives of the artefact.
+By contrast, the CC-BY-ND 4.0 Creative Commons licence grants the capability to reuse the licensed artefact for any purpose, however it does not grant the capability to redistribute derivatives of the artefact.